 I help people whose career is sucking the life out of them.
 They don’t want to leave their job because financially there’s too much at stake.
 They care about their organisation and team, have worked hard to get where they are and want to make it work.
 But find themselves thinking ‘what’s the point?’
-The relentless politics, shitty behaviour of people who should know better, long hours, pointless meetings, never ending emails and having to pretend like they’re on it 100% of the time is exhausting and they’ve had enough.
+The relentless politics, long hours, pointless meetings, never ending emails and having to pretend like they’re on it 100% of the time is exhausting and they’ve had enough.

 My one-to-one coaching programmes guide you to reclaim the joy in your life and get on in your career without selling your soul.
 We create clarity on what you really want and dig into what holds you back.
 Through a blend of coaching and mentoring, my programmes liberate you to have the work and life you long for.